 10.1 The monitoring of the standards of children’s work and of the quality of teaching in art and design is the responsibility of the subject leader.
 The work of the subject leader also involves supporting colleagues in their teaching, being informed about current developments in art and design, and providing a strategic lead and direction for this subject in the school.
 The subject leader gives the headteacher an annual summary report in which s/he evaluates the strengths and weaknesses in art and design, and indicates areas for further improvement.
 The subject leader has specially-allocated regular management time, which s/he uses to review evidence of the children’s work, and to undertake lesson observations of art and design teaching across the school.

-10.2 This policy will be reviewed according to the school monitoring programme.
+10.2 This policy will be reviewed every year